NationalAssociationOfRealtors/reso-api-server/README.md

 ### Operation

 The RESO API Server can be run from the command line using a file created to customize operation.
+The server supports both a DataService endpoint (used for discovery) as well as a Resource endpoint.

 The **Setup** section provides a step-by-step guide getting the server installed.
 Please use information outlined in the **Configuration** section to create the configuration file.

 ### Setup